CVE-2024-28011

 CVE-2024-28011 is a critical-severity Hidden Functionality (CWE-912) vulnerability in Nec Aterm Wg1800Hp4 Firmware.
 Its CVSS base score is 9.8 (Critical).

-Operationally, ranked in the top 37.3% of CVEs by exploit likelihood; it is not currently listed in the CISA KEV catalog.
+Operationally, exploitation aligns with the MITRE ATT&CK technique Redundant Access (T1108); ranked at the 47th percentile by exploit likelihood (below the median); it is not currently listed in the CISA KEV catalog.

 EU & UK References